 Latinos have been hit hard by COVID-19.
 Despite making up only 18% of the population, they make up 26% of the deaths.
 In 2021, Latinos, especially those in California and Texas, accounted for a disparate amount of deaths and hospitalizations compared to their portion of the population.
-Several factors such as a higher percent of essential workers, multi-generational households, and pre-existing conditions have created the perfect conditions for it to spread.
+Several factors such as a higher percent of essential workers, multi-generational households, and pre-existing conditions create a likelihood of spread.

 Yet there’s evidence that Latinos who belong to indigenous groups may be even more likely to contract the disease.
 In 2020, UCSF conducted an antibody study in a predominately Latino neighborhood in Oakland, California.
 While 9.8% of the overall population had antibodies, 28.6% of Mayan-speaking Latinos had them.
-As vaccination levels rise, getting toward a community immunity means vaccine outreach in communities with indigenous speakers.
+As vaccination levels rise, getting toward a community immunity means vaccine outreach in neighborhoods with indigenous speakers.
 These neighborhoods will require specialized language support, including qualified medical interpreters to be a part of any COVID treatment and vaccination.

 La Clínica de La Raza: A Vaccination Success Story